mkristian/rails-resty-gwt/README.md

 now a new scaffolded resource is protected by user authentication:

-`rmvn rails generate scaffold account name:string`
+`rails generate scaffold account name:string`

 `rmvn rake db:migrate`